-''' response_default_headers() -> [Header] Types: Header = {HeaderName :: string(), HeaderValue::string()} string:to_lower/1 will be performed on the HeaderName Provide default headers for the HTTP servers responses.
+''' Header = {HeaderName :: string(), HeaderValue::string()} stringte lower(1 will be performed on the HeaderName '''

+string:to_lower/1 will be performed on the HeaderName

+Provide default headers for the HTTP servers responses.
 Note that this option may override built-in defaults.